MVP-Harry/SoundnessBench/README.md

 See an [example](https://github.com/ChristopherBrix/vnncomp2024_results/blob/main/alpha_beta_crown/2024_lsnc/results.csv) of the result file.

 We provide an evaluation script to quickly count the results in a results CSV file.
-Our script would report metrics including:
+Our script reports the following metrics:
 * `clean_instance_verified_ratio`
 * `clean_instance_falsified_ratio`
 * `unverifiable_instance_verified_ratio`